English Wikipedia: Articles

-The English Wikipedia surpassed six million articles on 23 January 2020.
+The English Wikipedia surpassed seven million articles on 28 May 2025.
 In November 2022, the total volume of the compressed texts of its articles amounted to 20 gigabytes.

-The edition's one-billionth edit was made on 13 January 2021 by Ser Amantio di Nicolao (Steven Pruitt) who as of that date is the user with the highest number of edits on the English Wikipedia, at over four million.
+The edition's one-billionth edit was made on 13 January 2021 by Ser Amantio di Nicolao (Steven Pruitt) who was as of that date and remains as of January 2026 the user with the highest number of edits on the English Wikipedia, at over four million (as of January 2026, this figure was more than 6.7 million, as per Wikipedia statistics).
 Currently, there are articles created with files.
 The encyclopedia is home to of articles in all Wikipedias (down from more than 50% in 2003).
 The English Wikipedia currently has registered accounts of which are administrators.

 Bureaucracy

 Editors of the English Wikipedia have pioneered some ideas as conventions, policies or features which were later adopted by Wikipedia editions in some of the other languages.
 These ideas include "featured articles", the neutral-point-of-view policy, navigation templates, the sorting of short "stub" articles into sub-categories, dispute resolution mechanisms such as mediation and arbitration, and weekly collaborations.